loltgt/appe/docs/Configure.md

   },
   "default_route": "parent-route-filename", // default route (required)
   "default_event": "event", // default event (required)
-  "base_path": "app", // where is located the app folder (required) "save_path": "save", // where is located the save folder (required) "open_attempts": 10, // number of attempts to resume file session or load extensions (required) "alt": { // alternate execution, used when occurring browser or system limitations, it is a fallback
+  "base_path": "appe", // where is located the root folder (required) "runtime_path": "app", // where is located the runtime folder (required) "save_path": "save", // where is located the save folder (required) "aux_path": "ext", // where is located the extensions folder "load_attempts": 50, // number of attempts to resume file session or load extensions, default to 50 for best effort "alt": { // alternate execution, used when occurring browser or system limitations, it is a fallback
     "exec_folder": "alt", // where is located the alternate folder "exec_platform": { // system specifics